dolfolife/dolfolife/user-manual/README.md

 ## Other things to know about me

-I secretly love JavaScript (now TypeScript made it better with types and generics) and its functional programming aspect.
+I secretly love TypeScript and its functional programming aspect.
 I use it in every interview or hack that is too complex to be done in bash.

 ## If I am not working, I am...